NetherWiki/nether/skyshale/_dev/inbox.md

 # Vanilla
+## Funding

+## Gods
+When explaining Vanilla's desire to build a AI superintelligence we have a quote from Skyshale explaining humans have always needed gods.

 ## Rapport
 Rapport in Vanilla is split into permanent and seasonal rapport, like a leaderboard that is reset at regular intervals.